NUBIC/ncs_staff_portal/README.md

 Staff Portal
 ============

 Staff Portal keeps track of the staff information including demographic information, time, hours, expenses.
 It also keeps track of all the outreach activities for the study center.
-Staff Portal is designed based of MDES documents of the National Children Study and currently pointing to the MDES version 2.0
+Staff Portal is designed based of MDES documents of the National Children Study and currently pointing to the MDES version 2.0.

+It is a Ruby on Rails application which uses Rails 3 and a PostgreSQL database.

 Setup
 -----